Beulah Jolivet Murder: Where is Deryl Madison Now?

 Beulah Jolivet had been a loved and respected member of her community.
 At the trial of Deryl Madison, the prosecution talked about how Jolivet used to help people suffering from drug problems in her neighborhood, including Madison.
 “There’s nobody out there in Fifth Ward to help someone who uses crack cocaine.
 That’s because Aunt Beulah Jolivet isn’t there anymore.
 It’s because she’s dead.
 She was helping him.
 She was doing everything humanly possible to try and help him,” they said.

 It was this familiarity between Jolivet and Madison that didn’t make Jolivet suspicious of Madison’s intentions in any way.
 On April 2, 1988, she was enjoying her day, sitting on the porch when Madison came around.
 They had a little chat about things in general, and when Jolivet got up to go inside and get ready, Madison opened the door for her.
 What she didn’t expect was for him to push her.
-Following this, Madison hit Jolivet and also used a radio cord to strangle her.
+Following this, Madison hits Jolivet and also uses a radio cord to strangle her.
 He stabbed her in the back twice with a kitchen knife, which is what killed her.

 According to the police, as shown in the Netflix documentary, Madison made at least three trips in and out of the house.
 He ransacked the place and sold whatever he could to get money for drugs.
-It was two days after she was killed that Jolivet’s body was discovered and an investigation ensued.
+It was two days after she was killed that Jolivet’s body was discovered, and an investigation ensued.

 Deryl Madison was found guilty of capital murder and aggravated kidnapping of Beulah Jolivet.
 He was sentenced to death.
 During the trial, Madison said that his actions on the day of the murder were, in part, due to the result of his drug problem.
 It is believed that his substance abuse began as early as eighth or ninth grade and that from alcohol and marijuana, he progressed to things like cocaine and methamphetamine.
 He said, “The reason I did it was the cocaine.
 I was high when this happened”.
 His mental state during the time of the murder was also brought under scrutiny, especially with him being diagnosed with personality disorders.